slurmulon/blot/README.md

 ## Hazy

 [Hazy](https://github.com/slurmulon/hazy) is a simple specification (with an accompanying node library) for lazily processing dynamic test fixtures.
-It provides a simple syntax for interpolating random data (and more) into your fixtures.
+It provides a simple syntax for interpolating random data and pattern-matched data into your fixtures.
 It alleviates the need for developers to constantly come up with names, addresses, etc. for their enormous amount of test data.

-The most powerful feature of hazy is that it allows developers to dynamically embed fixtures via `JsonPath` patterns or by a simple string.
+The most powerful feature of hazy is that it allows developers to dynamically embed fixtures (or sub-fixtures) via `JsonPath` patterns or by a simple string.
 This is very useful when creating and maintaining fixtures that share identical or related pieces of data, especially as an application grows.

 In blot, hazy acts as a standardized bridge between your documentation and tests.
 It pushes your fixtures out of your code and